robballou/jiratool/README.md

 Make sure this file is set to only be read by your user (`chmod 600 ~/.jira/config.json`)!

+The authentication can either be:

+* `auth.token`: this is a base64 encoded string of `username:password`.
+* `auth.username` and `auth.password`: this is a plan text copy of your username and password.

 ### global configuration

 You can also create either `~/.jira.json` or `~/.jira.yml` to configure the global connection.
 These should have the same `auth` structure above.